romanf-dev/actinium/doc/5-api.md

 Development an Actinium application includes at least two steps:
 - writing privileged part of the app in C
-- writing unprivileged actors in C or Rust
+- writing unprivileged actors in either C, C++ or Rust

 Also it is possible to run actors in privileged mode and these actors are able to communicate via IPC with the rest of the system.